 Management of Sludges and Residues

 We manage slags, sludges and residues in order to comply with applicable national, state and local laws, and permits.
 Slags, sludges and residues include smelter and furnace slags, electrowinning/electrorefining tankhouse sludges, air emission control residues and water treatment plant sludge.
-In 2016, we generated 706 thousand metric tons of slags, sludges and residues.
+In 2017, we generated 626 thousand metric tons of slags, sludges and residues.
 When possible, these materials are recycled back into processes or are evaluated for other uses in accordance with applicable regulations.